Yixi-Rao/4560project/README.md

 The central file of this project, which can read data from different business models to run AOM or ROM on a specific client's ID range and optimise the usage of their DER for a year.
 The optimisation results are displayed as CSV files in the output directory in the corresponding business model subdirectory.
 The model configurations stored in `inputs ` that can be changed are:
-1. `inputs["start_client"]` and `inputs["end_client"]`: Changing the starting client ID and ending client ID to specify the model to run within this clients' ID range (avaliable range is [0, 91]).
+1. `inputs["start_client"]` and `inputs["end_client"]`: Changing the starting client ID and ending client ID to specify the model to run within this clients' ID range (available range is [0, 91]).
 2. `inputs["FCAS"]`: Deciding whether the aggregator participates in the FCAS market, if it does, please change it to True, if it only participates in the Energy market, please change it to False.
 3. `inputs["Model"]`: indicating which model is running, you can choose between "AOM" and "TOM"